Eligibility and pre-enrolment

 No. Registrations must be paid 30 days from the date of enrolment and no later than 10 working days prior to the event.

-The Diploma of Governance BSB52318 is a full fee paying course.
-At this stage, no fee assistance is accessible for this course.
+The ICDA Diploma of Governance is a full fee paying course.
+At this stage, no fee assistance is accessible for this course, though scholarships are available from time to time.

 We anticipate approximately 5 hours per week over a twelve month period, including assessment, videos content, tutorial webinars and board discussion via the student portal.
 This may vary depending on the student.

 Yes.
 All content is available online either via the Student Portal or via webinar tutorials.
-All asseesments are also done via the Student Portal.
+All assessments are also done via the Student Portal.

 You will be given access to the Student Portal and all the reading materials and video content on the first day of the course (you'll be sent a login for the student portal).

-No. As a B Corp, we're serious about sustainability.
+No. We're serious about sustainability.
 We won't provide hard copies of course materials (course notes, slides, assessment questions etc.) All of this material will be available via the student portal.

 You may swap courses with no additional fees up until 10 working days prior to commencement (presuming there is space in your preferred sessions).
 Please email your request to email@example.com